Simon Bridges: Election to Parliament: 2008–2011

 In 2008 the incumbent National MP for the Tauranga electorate Bob Clarkson announced his intention not to stand for re-election.
 Bridges then announced his candidacy for the party's selection to stand in the electorate, and resigned from his roles within the party.
 In June 2008 Bridges was selected as the party's candidate for the electorate.
 He was placed at No. 51 on National's party list.
 Several opinion polls during the campaign suggested Bridges was likely to win the seat by a large margin.

 Bridges won the seat with a majority of 11,742 votes, against a field of 11 candidates, including New Zealand First leader Winston Peters.
-As New Zealand First did not meet the 5% party vote threshold nationally, it was reliant on at least one candidate winning an electorate seat to be represented in Parliament, and Winston Peters' Tauranga candidacy had been its best chance that year.
+As New Zealand First did not meet the 5% party vote threshold nationally, it was reliant on at least one candidate winning an electorate seat to be represented in Parliament, and Winston Peters's Tauranga candidacy had been its best chance that year.

 Bridges sponsored a Private Member's Bill to increase penalties for animal cruelty, which was drawn from the ballot in early 2010.
 After passing its first reading, the Animal Welfare Amendment Bill was adopted by the Minister of Agriculture David Carter as a Government Bill and was passed into law.